lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

 We obtained a total code coverage of 91%, which includes the majority of our source code.
 While having a high code coverage is generally a good indication that our code has been thoroughly tested, it does not guarantee that our code is error-free.
 For example, a high code coverage percentage can be misleading if the tests only cover a small set of inputs.
 Additionally, even if a line of code has been executed, it does not mean that it has been executed correctly.
 Furthermore, even if our code coverage was 100%, we would still not completely trust that our code is error-free.
-There are many other factors that can contribute to bugs and errors, such as edge cases, race conditions, security vulnerabilities, and more.
+There are many other factors that can contribute to bugs and errors, such as edge cases, rare conditions, security vulnerabilities, and more.
 Therefore, it is important to use a combination of code coverage, manual testing, and other quality assurance techniques to ensure that our code is as robust and reliable as possible.

 ### Question 9